taufikdev88/keycloak-referral-provider/README.md

 - Stores the `referralCode` in the user's attributes.
 - Ensures uniqueness of `referralCode` by checking existing users.
 - Includes proper error handling and logging.
+- Add referral code to registration flow, and send webhook to specific url

 ## Installation